Duality and mapping tori in Heegaard Floer homology: Connected sums and graph cobordisms

-Using Equation~\eqref{eq:OS=GraphTQFT9}, Equation~\eqref{eq:OS=GraphTQFT5} now becomes Using the relation between the triangle maps and the generalized 3-handle maps from Proposition~\ref{prop:generalized1-handlesandtriangles}, we see that, for an appropriate choice of almost complex structure, Equation~\eqref{eq:OS=graphTQFT20} is equal to We remark that the underlying Heegaard surface of the triangle count in Equation \eqref{eq:OS=graphTQFT11} is the disjoint union $\Sigma_1\sqcup \Sigma_2$, since we surger out $\zeta$ when moving the 3-handle map inside the triangle map.
+Using the relation between the triangle maps and the generalized 3-handle maps from Proposition~\ref{prop:generalized1-handlesandtriangles} to move $F_3^{\zeta,\zeta}$ inside the triangle map and conclude that equation~\eqref{eq:OS=graphTQFT20} is equal to We remark that the underlying Heegaard surface of the triangle count in equation~\eqref{eq:OS=graphTQFT11} is the disjoint union $\Sigma_1\sqcup \Sigma_2$, since we surger out $\zeta$ when moving the 3-handle map inside the triangle map.

 We now wish to rearrange the terms appearing in the right component of the triangle map.
 Recall that $\psi$ is the diffeomorphism of $Y_1\# Y_2$ which moves $w$ into the $Y_1$ side of $Y_1\# Y_2$.
-The diffeomorphism $\psi$ and the curves $\zeta$ and $\tau$ can be chosen so that $\psi$ fixes $w_2',\tau$ and $\zeta$, implying
+The diffeomorphism $\psi$ and the curves $\zeta$ and $\tau$ can be chosen so that $\psi$ fixes $w_2',$ $\tau$ and $\zeta$, implying

 Define $\lambda'':=\psi^{-1}(\lambda),$ so that tautologically